Cuenca Ecuador in Photos: A UNESCO Gem

 We often link to affiliate products and services that we believe will benefit our readers.
 As TravelPayouts and Amazon Associates, we earn from qualifying purchases.
 Details here.

-4 thoughts on “Why Is Cuenca, Ecuador a UNESCO Site?”
+4 thoughts on “Cuenca Ecuador in Photos: A UNESCO Gem”

 1. I really loved Cuenca, not just for the beautiful architecture and abundant green spaces, but also for the laid-back vibes I got.
 I heard that traffic is getting increasingly worse (those roads just aren’t built for that many vehicles), which is a real pity.
 Hopefully Cuenca can keep up with the times without losing its unique character!